aboyce3/BSTpc-ISC-496-/README.md

 # BSTpc-ISC-496-

 This is a class project for ISC 496 where users can "buy, sell, and trade" computer parts.
-This project utilizes a MySQL database with the following Schema:
+This project utilizes a MySQL database with the following UML Class Structure:

 ![alt text](https://github.com/aboyce3/BSTpc-ISC-496-/blob/main/DiagramsAndMiscellaneous/BST_Parts_RS_COMPLETE.png)